manank20/mandlebrot/README.md

 # mandlebrot
 ## About
 A multi-threaded mandelbrot set plotter written in rust with crossbeam and rayon scoped threads.
-The branch non-parallel contains the serial version.
+The branch non-parallel contains the serial version (which is from the book "Programming Rust" by Jim Blandy, Jason Orendorff.)
 ## Usage

 ```